-Occasionally, Accelerator may contain protocol changes that make it necessary to update the eMake version on the build machines.
+Occasionally, Accelerator might contain protocol changes that make it necessary to update the eMake version on the build machines.
 An eMake-only installer is available for this type of update.

-Chapter 4: Configuration
+Chapter 4: Configuring ElectricAccelerator

-Configuring ElectricAccelerator properly is important to using the software successfully.
+Configuring Accelerator properly is important to using the software successfully.
 The following configuration information will help get you started.

-- Configuring Linux/Solaris
+- Configuring ElectricAccelerator on Linux or Solaris

-- Configuring Windows
+- Configuring ElectricAccelerator on Windows

-- Windows Notes

-- Registry Information

 - Using the accelerator.properties File

-- Agent Log Rotation
+- Configuring Agent Log Rotation

 - Changing the Disk Cache Directory and Agent Temporary Storage Location

 - Default Directories

-- Logging In and Licensing
+- Logging In and Enabling Licensing

 - Enabling Resource Management

+- Stopping, Starting, or Restarting the Cluster Manager Service

 - Installing an Apache Server Certificate

 - Configuring LSF

 - Enabling Grid Host Manager

 - Documentation Roadmap

-Configuring Linux/Solaris
+Configuring ElectricAccelerator on Linux or Solaris